damnhandy/Handy-URI-Templates/README.md

 * Arrays of the above types
 * java.util.List<Object>
 * java.util.Map<String, Object>
 * java.util.Date.
-Dates will be formatted using the templates default formatter.
+Dates will be formatted using the template's default formatter.
 * Anything with a `toString()` method

 Values that are not strings are rendered into the URI by calling its `toString()` method.
 Java objects can be treated as composite objects (as name/value pairs) when the variable specifies the explode modifier (see Composite Value below).
 A `char[]` or `Character[]` array will be treated as String.
 A multi dimensional character array will be treated as a List of Strings.